JL907/Sett/README.md

 `Patch 1.2.2`
 * Fixed an issue where Haymaker was doing no damage to some bosses
-* Fixed an issue where Face Breaker was not sucking in some enemies
+* Fixed an issue where Facebreaker was not sucking in some enemies
 * The Showstopper bounces Sett a bit higher on impact to prevent clipping.
 * The Showstopper has a fixed height and no longer scales height with movement speed.
 * The Showstopper's initial dash velocity is faster.